 When he returned, it was her turn.
 She provided her invitation, and the butler found her name on the list.
 He nodded, took her overcoat and cane, and gave them to a servant to take to the coat room.
 Then, he offered to escort her into the foyer.
 So far, this had gone even more smoothly than she’d expected.
 She was in.

-As the butler showed into the foyer, she took a moment to survey the scene.
+As the butler showed her into the foyer, she took a moment to survey the scene.
 She barely noticed the grandeur of the Connor manor.
 She took note of the size of the room but scarcely noticed the high, gilded ceilings, the huge Grecian statues which adorned the room, the numerous paintings upon the walls.
 Her only interest was in finding Connor.

 “Where might I find him?” she asked the butler, dropping her voice half an octave below its normal range.
 She had some practice at that, as well.
 “Lord Connor, that is.”